 Dr. Branton was the first New England physician to perform radiofrequency of the nerves that carry pain signals from the sacroiliac joint utilizing the Simplicity III radiofrequency probe.
 Other professional accomplishments include past president of Beverly Anesthesia Associates, Inc which provides anesthesia services for Beverly Hospital.
 Dr. Branton has practiced comprehensive pain management in the North

 Shore of Massachusetts for over 20 years and is the most experienced in performing the Intercept procedure on the North Shore and Merrimack Valley.

 During his time in Chicago, Dr. Branton held the position of Director of Pain Management at Advocate Illinois Masonic Medical Center.
 He taught residents at the Level 1 trauma center and presented multiple lectures on pain management for the Chicago Medical Society (CMS) and the Illinois Society of Anesthesiologists.

-Overall, Dr. Branton has more than 25 years of experience implimenting the best technologies to help patients with acute and chronic pain improve their function and restore their quality of life.
-Outside of medicine, Dr. Branton enjoys spending time with his family, friends and his French Bulldog, Guapo.
+Overall, Dr. Branton has more than 25 years of experience implementing the best technologies to help patients with acute and chronic pain improve their function and restore their quality of life.
+Outside of medicine, Dr. Branton enjoys spending time with his family, friends, and his French Bulldog, Guapo.

 Dr. Branton is a member of the American Society of Anesthesiologists (ASA), the Massachusetts Society of Anesthesiology (MSA), the American Society of International Pain Physicians (ASIPP), and the Massachusetts Medical Society (MMS).

-With board certifications in pain management and anesthesiology, Dr. Branton offers the highest standard of attentive, compassionate, individualized and ethical compreshensive pain care in three locations across the Northshore and Merrimack Valley of Massachusetts.
+With board certifications in pain management and anesthesiology, Dr. Branton offers the highest standard of attentive, compassionate, individualized, and ethical comprehensive pain care in three locations across the Northshore and Merrimack Valley of Massachusetts.